mmistakes/minimal-mistakes/_posts/2021-10-13-Regex-Recap.md

 ### Quick Reference

-Here is a quick list of special characters and a handle example that evaluates to `$true`.
 | character  | description  | example (True)   |
 |---|---|--------|
 |  \ | escape character
 |^	| beginning of a line  | "bob" -match "^b"
 |$	| end of a line  | "bob" -match "b$"
 |(a\|b)	| ‘a’ or ‘b’  | 'aaa' -match '(a|b)'